vjchele/Udacity_Advanced_Lane_Detection/writeup_template.md

 ####1.
 Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

-The code for this step is contained in the code cell In 182 of the IPython notebook Advanced_LaneDetection.ipynb .
+The code for this step is contained in the code cell 20 of the IPython notebook Advanced_LaneDetection.ipynb .

 I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners.
 Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.  `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.